Last Updated: April 2020

 Yoga Alliance International remains vigilant and wants to share ways in which to practice meticulous health and hygiene habits to promote the safe teaching and practice of yoga.
 As with any situation, we advise the community to remain calm, stay informed, be prepared, and communicate.

 We have compiled resources primarily from two credible sources which we recommend and encourage our members and the broader yoga community to consult on a regular basis for the most up-to-date information and guidance, given how quickly the information on this situation is evolving:

-The main page of the World Health Organization (WHO) regarding COVID-19;
+World Health Organization (WHO) regarding COVID-19;

 Stay home if you feel unwell.
 If you have a fever, cough and difficulty breathing, seek medical attention and call in advance.
 Follow the directions of your local health authority.

 Cover your mouth and nose with a tissue when you cough or sneeze or use the inside of your elbow.

 Maintain distance as advised by the Government of Australia

 Why?
 When someone coughs or sneezes they spray small liquid droplets from their nose or mouth which may contain virus.
 If you are too close, you can breathe in the droplets, including the COVID-19 virus if the person coughing has the disease

 Please click on the image

 © 2010-2020 Yoga Alliance® and Yoga Alliance International® - All rights reserved